 The Federal Acquisition Regulation (FAR) is the cornerstone of US federal procurement law.
 It enumerates regulatory requirements in 53 distinct sections, called parts, that guide and dictate the country’s procedures for the acquisition of supplies, services, and construction materials by the US government.
 The FAR shares many commonalities with other international public procurement regimes and is a primary mechanism that the US government uses to ensure adherence to its trade agreements with foreign countries when it acquires these goods and services.

-For example, the FAR incorporates many WTO GPA principles into its procurement regulations.
+For example, the FAR incorporates many WTO GPA principles into its procurement regulations and requires that eligible products from WTO GPA and FTAs are subject to nondiscriminatory treatment.
 Similarly, despite not adopting the UNCITRAL Model Law on Public Procurement, the FAR has substantial parallels with UNCITRAL methodologies.
-FAR Part 14 mirrors UNCITRAL’s “sealed bidding,” is akin to “open tendering,” while FAR Part 15 resembles UNCITRAL’s competitive negotiations, aligning with “requests for proposals with dialogue.”
-Moreover, the FAR’s guiding principles articulated in FAR 1.102, which emphasize the promotion of efficiency, transparency, competition, and accountability in government procurement to achieve the best value for taxpayers and support the mission of federal agencies; echo the core objectives of the UNCITRAL Model Law on Public Procurement.
+FAR Part 14 “Sealed Bidding” mirrors UNCITRAL’s “open tendering,” while FAR Part 15 “Contracting by Negotiations” resembles UNCITRAL’s competitive negotiations, as seen in UNCITRAL’s “requests for proposals with dialogue.”
+Moreover, the FAR’s guiding principles articulated in FAR 1.102, which emphasize the promotion of efficiency, transparency, competition, and accountability in government procurement to achieve the best value for taxpayers and support the mission of federal agencies; echo the UNCITRAL Model Law on Public Procurement’s core objective of efficiency, integrity, fairness and competition.

-Similarly, FAR 52.225-5 implements various trade agreements, including those with Caribbean Basin countries, World Trade Organization Government Procurement Agreement countries, and Free Trade Agreement countries.
+Similarly, FAR 52.225-5 implements various trade agreements, including those with Caribbean Basin countries, WTO GPA countries, and Free Trade Agreement countries.
 It ensures compliance with non-discriminatory treatment principles by specifying the application of trade agreement thresholds, determining the origin of supplies, and outlining procedures for evaluating eligibility under these agreements.

 Accordingly, while international frameworks such as the WTO GPA and UNCITRAL share many objectives with the FAR – namely promoting fair and transparent procurement practices, the US public procurement regulatory framework is uniquely tailored to the intricacies of the country’s federal procurement landscape, providing flexibility for agency-specific needs and potential future adaptations while continuing to align with broader global principles of fairness, competition, and transparency in procurement practices.